Data assimilation in the low noise regime with application to the Kuroshio: Introduction

 \section{Introduction}

 The assimilation of noisy observations into a model to improve its predictive capabilities is a recurring challenge in many applications.
 Examples include weather prediction and forecasting, robot tracking, stochastic volatility estimation, image analysis, etc. (see \cite{defreitas05}).
 In these applications and many others one is interested in predicting how the system evolves in time given a model for its dynamics and sequentially available, incomplete observations of its state.
 For practical reasons it is desirable to assimilate the observations in real time (``on-line'') via a recursive algorithm that requires only the latest observation together with the previous estimate of the system's state.
 In the simplest case of Gaussian (i.e. linear) evolution and Gaussian observations, a solution to this problem is given by the Kalman filter (see \cite{kalman60}) and extensions thereof (see \cite{evensen03,ott2004_kalman_localization,hunt2007}), which predict how the mean and the variance of the system's state evolve given the observations.
-For problems with significantly non-Gaussian features, Kalman filters are unsuitable (see \cite{apte08,bickel2010_enkal, law12} and the numerical results in Section \ref{sec:model}.\ref{sec:results}), and particle filters, first suggested in \cite{gordon93} and \cite{kitagawa96}, can be used instead.
+For problems with significantly non-Gaussian features, Kalman filters are unsuitable (see \cite{miller:1994:jas,miller:1999:tellus,bickel2010_enkal, law12} and the numerical results in Section \ref{sec:model}.\ref{sec:results}), and particle filters, first suggested in \cite{gordon93} and \cite{kitagawa96}, can be used instead.
 Particle filters, also known as sequential Monte Carlo methods, are recursive assimilation algorithms that predict how the posterior distribution of the system's state evolves given the observations.
 They can in principle be applied to general, nonlinear, non-Gaussian situations, though they can be impractical in high dimensional problems (see \cite{bickel2009_nleaf}).
 An additional problem that both Kalman filters and particle filters share is that they tend to fail when the system undergoes occasional, unusually large transitions revealed by an observation that is inconsistent with the predictive distribution of the system's state.
 Over long periods of time such transitions are inevitable and in some systems they are precisely the events of main interest.
-Our aim here is to develop filtering techniques capable of handling such situations.
+Our aim here is to { provide a clear mathematical description of the failure of standard filtering techniques and, guided by that analysis, propose methods that remain accurate in the presense of rare events.}